raymon-ai/backend/README.md

 ## 1. Notes before deploying

 First of all, the Raymon web UI needs to be accessed over a secured connection (TLS / HTTPS).
 The API does work over unsecured HTTP, but you should really use HTTPS too.
-This means you need to determine which URL you want the Raymon platform te be accessible (for example https://ui.raymon.internal.company.com and https://api.raymon.internal.company.com) and acquire a TLS certificate for it (which you might already have).
+This means you need to determine which URL you want the Raymon platform te be accessible (for example https://ui.raymon.internal.company.com ) and acquire a TLS certificate for it.
 When deploying to a cloud provider (AWS, GCP, Azure, ...), there should be an easy way to get managed certificates (see further below).
 If you are not deploying on a common cloud provider, you can deploy your own TLS endpoint alongside Raymon.
 See [TLS-ingress.md](TLS-ingress.md).

 Secondly, we need to enable the URL your UI is accessed at on our backend authentication provider or you won't be able to log in.
-You can do this automatically after deployment with your Raymon client ID and client secret.
 This does **not** mean that this URL does needs to be publicly accessable, you can still only make your Raymon deployment completely air gapped.

 ## 2. Deploying on Kubernetes
 The recommended way to deploy Raymon is to run it on Kubernetes (k8s).
 After deployment, be sure to read step 3 too!